NOAAS Mount Mitchell: Awards

 R/V Mt.
-Mitchell, 2001–Present
+Mitchell, 2001–2023

 After six years of inactivity, the decommissioned Mount Mitchell was purchased in 2001 by Mt.
 Mitchell LLC and was completely refurbished and retrofitted with the latest in electronics, machinery, and safety equipment.
 With her refit complete, she arrived in Seattle, Washington, in 2003 to begin her career as the private research ship R/V Mt.
 Mitchell.
 She is managed and operated by Global Seas LLC, headquartered in Seattle.

 In 2008, Mt.
 Mitchell was outfitted with the most advanced underwater mapping equipment available.
 Her Kongsberg EM 120 and EM 710 high-resolution multibeam mapping systems offer a state-of-the-art capability to perform seabed mapping to full ocean depth with unrivaled resolution, coverage, and accuracy.
 The EM 120 system allows for accurate surveys to a depth of 11,000 meters (36,089 feet), while the EM 710 allows for accurate mapping to a depth of 2,000 meters (6,562 feet).
 The vessel is an acoustically quiet platform capable of supporting sophisticated sonar operations in deep water and high sea states.
 To ensure ship-related noise does not degrade the vessel′s capability to perform her science mission at full performance, the sonar systems are installed in a gondola arrangement below her hull.
 In addition, custom-designed propellers were installed in early 2011 to improve her efficiency.

 In 2008, Mt.
 Mitchell was outfitted with stabilization tanks and anti-roll chocks which have eliminated much of her natural roll, making her an ideal platform for surveying.
 Mt.
 Mitchell is a very quiet vessel in comparison to other commercial research platforms and performance and acoustical testing of the EM 710 sonar demonstrated that it is identical to that obtained on the quietest United States Navy research vessels.

 Mt.
 Mitchell also operates two launches, R/V Mt.
 Augustine and R/V Mt.
 Shishaldin.
 For shallow-water surveying, Mt.
 Augustine is a 32-foot (9.75-meter) Silver Streak cuddy-cabin twin-diesel craft outfitted with a multibeam sidescan sonar mount and laboratory space that Mt.
 Mitchell launches and retrieves through a Vestdavit system.
 Mt.
 Shishaldin is a 25-foot (7.6-meter) landing craft that can seat six people and has a drop-down bow for landing on remote beaches; it can be used for ferrying people between ship and shore, tide gauging, and hauling all-terrain vehicles.

+Uruguayan Navy

+On October 20, 2023, it was reported that the Minister of National Defense of Uruguay, Javier García, confirmed that the purchase of Mt.
+Mitchell for the Uruguayan Navy was ratified.
+The ship will serve as the new oceanographic and research vessel of the Uruguayan Navy since the retirement of Uruguayan survey ship ROU 22 Oyarvide.